KikeVen/python911/_posts/2019-9-28-python-installation-04.md

 There are a number of components installed with your version of Python.
 We are going to briefly look at three of them.

 * The Python interpreter
-* The interactive prompt
+* Python Intereactive Session
 * IDLE

 ### The Python interpreter

-The python interpreter is the program that executes the scripts we write, The interpreter interprets your code into something the computer can understand.
+The python interpreter is the program that executes the scripts we write, The interpreter translates your code into something the computer can understand.
 Python is an **interpreted language**, it needs that layer between the script and computer hardware.
 There are other interpreted languages, like Java, Java Script, PHP and so on.

 [<img src="{{ site.baseurl }}/images/interpreted.svg" alt="Interpreted language by Enrique Bruzual" style="width: 700px;"/>]({{ site.baseurl }}/)